Perinatal mental health, risk, care and treatment (DAA022)

 - multi-agency partnership working

-There are no specific requirements for the course, and there’s no assumption you will have have prior knowledge in mental health.
+There are no specific requirements for the course, and there’s no assumption you will have prior knowledge in mental health.

 Testimonials